JustinInCoding/HIITFit/README.md

 - Using @ViewBuilder, you can return varying types of views from methods and properties.
 It’s easy to create custom container views that have added styling or functionality.
 - You can layer background colors in the safe area, but don’t place any of your user interface there.
 - Gradients are an easy way to create a stand-out design.
 You can find interesting gradients at https://uigradients.com.

+- A Set is a collection of data where each element is unique.
+Both Set and Array have initializers to create one from the other.
+- Use List for lists of data.
+Editing lists is built-in.
+To show groups of data which you can collapse and expand, use a DisclosureGroup.
+- Swift Charts is a framework that displays your data in gorgeous charts with minimal code.
+- As well as bar charts, you can just as easily create line, point and area charts.
+- You can layer charts on top of each other, such as layering points on top of lines.
+- When you have groups of data, you can stack the data in a single bar.
+Charts will automatically create different colors for the groups.
+- You can customize any chart legends and colors.

+## Charts
+- For more practice with Swift Charts, visit [Swift Charts Tutorial: Getting Started](https://www.kodeco.com/36025169-swift-charts-tutorial-getting-started)

 ## Acknowledgements
 Thanks for the kodeco's team providing such a great book